EUV lithography: Slit position dependence

 The larger incident angle for pitch-dependent dipole illumination trend across slit does not affect horizontal line shadowing so much, but vertical line shadowing does increase going from center to edge.
 In addition, higher-NA systems may offer limited relief from shadowing, as they target tight pitches.

 Horizontal and vertical lines exhibit different shadowing across the slit.

 The slit position dependence is particularly difficult for the tilted patterns encountered in DRAM.
 Besides the more complicated effects due to shadowing and pupil rotation, tilted edges are converted to stair shape, which may be distorted by OPC.
 In fact, the 32 nm pitch DRAM by EUV will lengthen up to at least 9F^{2} cell area, where F is the active area half-pitch (traditionally, it had been 6F^{2}).
 With a 2-D self-aligned double-patterning active area cut, the cell area is still lower at 8.9F^{2}.

 Aberrations, originating from deviations of optical surfaces from subatomic (<0.1 nm) specifications as well as thermal deformations and possibly including polarized reflectance effects, are also dependent on slit position, as will be further discussed below, with regard to source-mask optimization (SMO).
 The thermally induced aberrations are expected to exhibit differences among different positions across the slit, corresponding to different field positions, as each position encounters different parts of the deformed mirrors.
 Ironically, the use of substrate materials with high thermal and mechanical stability make it more difficult to compensate wavefront errors.

 In combination with the range of wavelengths, the rotated plane of incidence aggravates the already severe stochastic impact on EUV imaging.

 Wavelength bandwidth (chromatic aberration)

 Image shift due to defocus depends on wavelength.
 The angular dependence of multilayer reflectance of the object (mask) is different for different wavelengths, leading to different shifts when defocused.

-Unlike deep ultraviolet (DUV) lithography sources, based on excimer lasers, EUV plasma sources produce light across a broad range of wavelengths roughly spanning a 2% FWHM bandwidth near 13.5 nm (13.36nm – 13.65nm at 50% power).
-EUV (10–121nm) is the band longer than X-Rays (0.1–10nm) and shorter than the hydrogen Lyman-alpha line.
+Unlike deep ultraviolet (DUV) lithography sources, based on excimer lasers, EUV plasma sources produce light across a broad range of wavelengths roughly spanning a 2% FWHM bandwidth near 13.5 nm (13.36 – 13.65 nm at 50% power).